-We will achieve this through continued targets in all institutional outcome agreements that are realistic for each region and underpinned by a national 10-year strategy.
+We support colleges and universities to develop and maintain articulation pathways and routes, working to targets that are realistic for each region and underpinned by a national 10-year strategy.

 Scottish Credit & Qualifications Framework